-The example is created to run every hour so if you have leave NiFi running the data will be fetched, transformed and uploaded into Stardog every hour.
+The example is created to run every hour, so if you leave NiFi running, the data will be fetched, transformed, and uploaded into Stardog every hour.

-As an alterative to supplying the Stardog url and credentials in every Stardog processor, you can configure the Stardog Connection Service just once and then reference that service in each Stardog processor.
+Instead of supplying the Stardog URL and credentials to every Stardog processor, you can configure the Stardog Connection Service once and then reference that service in each Stardog processor.